-Where HV power lines, cables and earths are to be installed in proximity of a metallic Pipeline, the Designer shall assess EPR and LFI on the Structure in accordance with Horizon Power's Standard - Distribution Power Lines in the Vicinity of Conductive Installations [18] and obtain approval from the Structure owner (e.g. Including but not limited to Alinta and WaterCorp) of the locations of HV cables and earths.
+Where HV power lines, cables and earths are to be installed in proximity of a metallic Pipeline, the Designer shall perform an assessment of EPR and LFI on the Structure in accordance with Horizon Power's Standard - Distribution Power Lines in the Vicinity of Conductive Installations [14] and obtain approval from the Structure owner (e.g. Including but not limited to ATCO Gas, Alinta, Dampier Bunbury Pipeline and WaterCorp) of the locations of HV cables and earths.